leleliu008/ppkg/README.md

 |implemented in `POSIX Shell`|[master](https://github.com/leleliu008/ppkg/tree/master)|
 |implemented in `C`|[c](https://github.com/leleliu008/ppkg/tree/c)|

-In theroy, these two implementations should have the same behaver except for have bugs.
+In theory, these two implementations should have the same behaver except for have bugs.

 ## Using ppkg via GitHub Actions